Good, Gordon

 History

-As Gordon’s father was a minister, the family moved frequently during his childhood and they first came to Kitchener in 1910.
-In 1913 they moved to Blair (now Cambridge) and in 1917 back to Kitchener where Gordon would settle for his adult life.
-Gordon originally began working for Merchant’s Rubber, a subsidiary of Dominion Rubber, in 1923 as a pay clerk in the factory office.
+Good originally began working for Merchant’s Rubber, a subsidiary of Dominion Rubber, in 1923 as a pay clerk in the factory office.
 After two years with Dominion Rubber, he decided to move on and applied at Kaufman Rubber.
 He began working in the factory office in the Costs & Payroll department on September 2, 1925.
-Upon the death of his supervisor Ed Snyder, Gordon took over as head of Costs and Payroll.
+Upon the death of his supervisor Ed Snyder, Good took over as head of Costs and Payroll.
 He remained with Kaufman until his retirement in September of 1972.
-Gordon Good died May 5, 2000.
-(From Ancestry and GA 148).
+He died May 5, 2000.